Theft from local mine site has Troopers searching for information

 BROTHERSVALLEY TWP.
 SOMERSET CO.
 Pa.
-(WTAJ) — State Police are searcing for information on stolen items from a local mine site that belong to Black Hawk Minning, Inc.
+(WTAJ) — State Police are searching for information on stolen items from a local mine site that belong to Black Hawk Minning, Inc.

 Troopers report that a Daewoo 450+ skid steer with a front bucket, valued at $10,000 was taken from the mine site sometime between January 20, 2020, and June 22, 2020.
 It’s reported that the suspect(s) also left with a 300-gallon tank with an electric pump, full of fuel, valued at $1,000.